 Stain or wood stain is a finish that is used over wooden surfaces.
 Wood stain is gotten from combinations of solvents, paint pigments, a binder, and dye.

-The dye and paint pigments give color to the finish, the binder holds all the particles together and the solvent or liquid (either water or oil) carries all of these compounds.
-In this formula, the solvent has the highest amount often reaching 60% of the stain.
+The dye and paint pigments give color to the finish, the binder holds all the particles together, and the solvent or liquid (either water or oil) carries all of these compounds.
+In this formula, the solvent has the highest amount, often reaching 60% of the stain.

-- Stain is commonly used on decorative items and ornaments.
+- Over decorative items and ornaments.

 Related Read: Can You Stain Over Paint?

 Paint is a finish used on every type of surface and material.
 There isn’t a specific formula because different types of paint have different formulas.
 For instance, high-gloss paint has a lot of sheen on its formula, while flat paint has a low amount of sheen.

 Paints will change the color of the wood and protect it to a degree.
 However, they don’t have many protective additives, so paint won’t last longer than 3-6 months on outdoor surfaces.

 There are two types of paint; oil-based and water-based.
 The oil-based types use oil as their solvent and have a glossy finish, while the water-based paints use water as their solvent and have a dry texture finish.

 - To protect the wood (low protection).